 Amendment of Bylaws

-These Bylaws may be amended from time to time by a two-thirds vote of the Board of Directors present at a meeting of the Board of the Directors when a vote is held provided that written text of the proposed amendment has been distributed to the Directors at the previous regular Board of Directors meeting, except that the following changes must be approved by a two-thirds vote of the Members present at a meeting of Members when the vote is held: (a) changes to Articles 2, 3, and 9 of these Bylaws, (b) changes to the provisions of these Bylaws fixing the number of Directors or their classifications, qualifications, or terms of office, and (c) changes to the provisions of these Bylaws prescribing procedures for removing Directors and filling vacancies in the Board of Directors.
+These Bylaws may be amended from time to time by a two-thirds vote of the Board of Directors present at a meeting of the Board of the Directors when a vote is held provided that written text of the proposed amendment has been distributed to the Directors at the previous regular Board of Directors meeting, Amendments to Articles 2,3, 9 and Sections 4.3 through 4.5 are rendered null and void at the next Annual Meeting unless approved by a two-thirds vote of the Members voting on a specific amendment.

 The fiscal year of the HDC shall be the calendar year.